genomicsclass/book/pages/PCA.md

 and maximizes  $$(\mathbf{rv}_2)^\top \mathbf{rv}_2$$.

-When $$Y$$ is $$N \times m$$ we repeat to find 3rd, 4th, ..., m-th PCs
+When $$Y$$ is $$N \times m$$ we repeat to find 3rd, 4th, ..., m-th PCs.

-### `prcomp`
+#### `prcomp`

 We have shown how to obtain PCs using the SVD.
 However, R has a function specifically designed to find the principal components.
-In this case the data is centered by default.
+In this case, the data is centered by default.
 The following function:

 ```r
 pc <- prcomp( t(Y) )
 ```

-produces the same results as the SVD up to arbitrary sign flips
+produces the same results as the SVD up to arbitrary sign flips:

 ```r